 The Phase 1 Service Repair involves your dealer performing a thorough inspection, diagnostic testing, parts replacement, HVAC recalibration and sealing actions aimed at addressing and preventing the entry of exhaust into the passenger compartment of your Ford Explorer.
 Ford will reimburse you $230 for this work if you submit a completed Claim Form, along with the required supporting documentation.

+Ford’s Customer Satisfaction Program also does not include the Phase 2 Service Repair described in the 2016 TSB (under “Procedure 2”).
 The Phase 2 Service Repair involves modification to your Ford Explorer’s exhaust system.
-You are entitled to receive further reimbursement of $230 for the Phase 2 Service Repair unless you complained about exhaust odour and received a diagnosis of this issue from an authorized Ford dealer before October 14, 2017, in which case you are entitled to receive reimbursement of up to $655 for the Phase 2 Service Repair.
+You are entitled to receive additional reimbursement of $230 for the Phase 2 Service Repair unless you complained about exhaust odour and received a diagnosis of this issue from an authorized Ford dealer before October 14, 2017, in which case you are entitled to receive reimbursement of up to $655 for the Phase 2 Service Repair.

 In order to be eligible for reimbursement of the out-of-pocket expenses you incur for these repairs, you must seek one or more of the above repairs within the later of: